US amps up military posture in Middle East, warns against 'escalation'

 "No one should take advantage of this moment to escalate to further attacks on Israel or, for that matter, attacks on us on our personnel."

-Blinken's words echoed - and served to reinforce - an earlier message from Defense Secretary Lloyd Austin, who warned of a "prospect of significant escalation of attacks on our troops" in the region.
+His words doubled down on an earlier message from Defense Secretary Lloyd Austin, who warned of a "prospect of significant escalation of attacks on our troops" in the region.

 Their comments came amid growing fears that pro-Iranian Hezbollah militants in southern Lebanon, or other groups supported by Tehran, might take advantage of the tense situation over Gaza to enlarge the conflict and further stretch Israel's military.

-But Austin, speaking on ABC News, issued a stern warning: "If any group or any country is looking to widen this conflict and take advantage of this very unfortunate situation that we see, our advice is: don't.
+But Austin, speaking to ABC News, issued a stern warning: "If any group or any country is looking to widen this conflict and take advantage of this very unfortunate situation that we see, our advice is: don't."

 "We maintain the right to defend ourselves and we won't hesitate to take the appropriate action," he added.

-The comments from the two most senior members of President Joe Biden's cabinet came hours after the Pentagon said it was upping readiness in the region in response to "recent escalations by Iran and its proxy forces".
+The comments from the two senior members of President Joe Biden's cabinet came hours after the Pentagon said it was upping readiness in the region in response to "recent escalations by Iran and its proxy forces."

-Austin ordered the activation of air defence systems and notified additional forces that they may be deployed soon.
+Austin ordered the activation of air defense systems and notified additional forces that they may be deployed soon.

-Austin did not say how many US troops would be added to those already in the region.

-The Pentagon's moves came after what Austin had earlier described in a statement as "detailed discussions" with Biden.

 The steps continued the Biden administration's response since Hamas militants in the Gaza Strip stormed Israel on Oct 7, taking more than 200 hostages and killing at least 1,400 people, according to Israeli officials.